Our Front Edge Publishing Story

 The Resurgence of Book Production

-Now, Front Edge Publishing is in the vanguard of the resurgence of book production in all forms from digital e-readers to ink-on-paper formats.
+Now, Front Edge Publishing is in the vanguard of the resurgence of book production in all forms from digital e-readers to ink-on-paper formats to flexible multi-media books.

 Because of the rising tide of our business in recent years, we have added a third partner.
 Director of Production Dmitri Barvinok contributes skills in both the realms of journalism and digital development of new books.
-Today, the three partners also are proud to work with a growing circle of editors and designers as well as Director of Marketing Susan Stitt, who helps our authors plan for their book releases.
-Providing quarterly reports for our authors and ongoing data analysis of our publishing projects is Patty Thompson.
+Today, the three partners also are proud to work with Director of Marketing Susan Stitt, Accounting and Finance Manager Patty Thompson, and a growing circle of editors and designers.

 We continue to work with individual authors.
-We also have strong evidence that publishing books adds value in many ways to nonprofits, schools and community groups.
+We also have strong evidence that publishing books adds value in many ways to nonprofits, schools, community groups, health care organizations and corporations, as well.
 In late 2017, we completed an in-depth white paper for United Way and the U.S. Corporation for National & Community Service (CNCS) analyzing the impact of two years of publishing with six nonprofits under a CNCS grant.
 The conclusion of that analysis was: Each group that launched a book in those years expanded its reach and authority in the community and opened doors to further scaling.

 Five hundred years after the introduction of books in Europe, books are still a powerful media technology.
 Books are major game changers in a world oversaturated with streaming media.